WASdev/ci.docker.websphere-traditional/README.md

 ## Building an application image

-The Docker Hub image contains a tradittional WebSphere Application Server v9 instance with no applications or configuration applied to it.
+The Docker Hub image contains a traditional WebSphere Application Server v9 instance with no applications or configuration applied to it.

 ### Best practices